-- n skip this message and go on to the next message. - redisplay the last message. - q drops you out of msgs; the next time you run the program it will pick up where you left off. - s append the current message to the file "Messages" in the current directory; 's-' will save the previously displayed message.
-A 's' or 's-' may be followed by a space and a file name to receive the message replacing the default "Messages". - m or 'm-' causes a copy of the specified message to be placed in a temporary mailbox and mail(1) to be invoked on that mailbox.
-Both 'm' and 's' accept a numeric argument in place of the '-'.
+- n Skips the current message and proceeds to the next message. - q Exits msgs.
+The next time you run msgs it will pick up where you left off. - s Appends the current message to the file "Messages" in the current directory. s- saves the previously displayed message.
+If you follow s or s- with a space and a filename, msgs writes the message into the specified file rather than into the default "Messages". - y Types the rest of the message.